 You are naturally inclined to stay comfortable

-Why does our body and mind hold us back from doing things that will make us successful?
-Are we sub consciously self-sabotaging?
+Why do our body and mind hold us back from doing things that will make us successful?
+Are we subconsciously self-sabotaging?
 Or do we just not have what it takes?

 Neither of these is the case.

 What we are feeling is completely normal and is an evolutionary response that we can overcome.